hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 options:
   -h, --help            show this help message and exit --input INPUT, -i INPUT
                         Input source.
-Can be a file, USB (webcam), RPi camera (CSI camera module) or ximage (Not working for RPi).
+Can be a file, USB (webcam), RPi camera (CSI camera module) or ximage (Not compatible with RPi).
 For RPi camera use '-i rpi' Defaults to example video resources/example.mp4
   --use-frame, -u       Use frame from the callback function --show-fps, -f        Print FPS on sink
   --arch {hailo8,hailo8l}